-Jackson has served on the board of directors of numerous nonprofit organizations, including the Kansas Rural Center, council of the Agriculture, Food and Human Values Society.
+Jackson has served on the board of directors of numerous nonprofit organizations, including the Kansas Rural Center, tain Institute and the Minnesota Institute for Sustainable Agriculture.
+Currently she is on the boards of the Wild Farm Alliance, the St. Croix River Scenic Coalition, and the governing council of the Agriculture, Food and Human Values Society.
 She chairs the board of directors of the River Market Community Co-op in Stillwater, Minn.